 |Planned Completion Date||30 Jun 2024|

 |DAC Sector Code||31110|

 The total direct beneficiaries of the project will be about 15,000 households out of which about 40% will be youth and women.
+With an average of 8 persons per household this would result in improved livelihoods for about 120,000 people indirectly.
 The project beneficiaries will include farmers, processors, seed producers, input dealers, aggregators, private sector operators transporters, commercial agents (e.g. out growers, millers, etc.), 500 youths, women and children within the first 1,000 days period of opportunity (from conception to the child’s age of 2 years) to reduce stunting, and other local actors engaged in activities within project impact areas.
-In addition, the public institutions such as National Agricultural Research Institute, Department of Agriculture the National Seeds Secretariat, Regional Directorates of Ministry of Agriculture and other relevant Directorates in the project areas will also actively participate within the project activities based on their core mandates and also benefit from the project interventions in terms of capacity building.
+The three regions correspond with the Local Government Areas of Kuntaur, Basse and Janjanbureh, which are the areas with the highest prevalence of both wasting and stunting.
+The public institutions such as National Agricultural Research Institute, Department of Agriculture the National Seeds Secretariat, Regional Directorates of Ministry of Agriculture and other relevant Directorates in the project areas will also actively participate within the project activities based on their core mandates and also benefit from the project interventions in terms of capacity building.

 African Development Fund

 |Last Update||28 Oct 2020|